Major Locales of the Titan I Complex

 Be sure to check the Updates page for the latest additions to the site.

-Over 40 years ago construction began on the largest and most complex weapon system in the history of US intercontinental missile defense...
+Over In the late 1950s, construction began on the largest and most complex weapon system in the history of US intercontinental missile defense...

 A massive effort involving numerous defense and civilian contractors-- over 2200 in all, and employing thousands of people, the WS-107A-2, or the Titan I Weapon System (also known as Titan 1), was the culmination of research and development going back to WWII.